 Use the following story and generic personas to understand how audience targeting works:

-A business wants to personalize the viewing experience for SharePoint sites and hub sites for the largest departments in their organization.
+A business wants to personalize the viewing experience for SharePoint sites for the largest departments in their organization.
 It's decided that audience targeting for navigation,files and news will be used to target specific audiences of the organization - marketing, human resources, and engineering.